Genius Gifts to Craft from Leftover Flooring Scraps

 Ceramic or Porcelain Tile

-Do you have a friend who sees their garden as a second home?
+Do you have friends who see their garden as a second home?
 Bits and pieces of slate, granite, or marble flooring tiles can be adapted extremely well to make standout gifts of garden decor, such as flowerbed edging or stepping stones.
-Personalize them by painting with charming designs in exterior paint, for a truly one-of-a-kind present.
+Personalize these by painting with charming designs in exterior paint, for a truly one-of-a-kind present.
 Alternatively, craft rustic outdoor furniture by gluing a design of broken tiles onto a patio table or bench, mosaic style.

 Create a scratching center for the cat -- or cat fancier -- that you fancy.
 Use a box cutter to trim scraps of eco-friendly carpet (safe for Kitty and humans) to size; then glue onto a post, board, or feline-sized throne with the help of non-toxic adhesive.

 Give the gift of winter warmth when you turn a length of carpet (preferably wool) into a draft snake.
 This sinuous creature is the perfect low-tech way to block icy breezes from seeping in under the doors of your near and dear.